-Abortion legal in Thai birth defect cases linked to Zika, officials say
+Abortion possible in Thai birth defect cases linked to Zika, officials say

 "Legal medical abortions can be done up to 24 weeks," he added.
 "The reason is that at 24 weeks and after the baby already has a good chance of survival."

 Abortion is illegal in Thailand, except in cases of rape or to save a woman's life or preserve her health, and if carried out in up to 12 weeks of pregnancy.
-Beyond that time, hospitals must decide on a case-by-case basis.
+Beyond that time, hospitals must decide on a case-by-case basis and can carry out medical abortions at up to 24 weeks, Pisek said.

+"This is what can currently be done in Thailand in cases of Down syndrome, for example," he said.

-There are no specific tests to determine if a baby will be born with microcephaly but ultrasound scans can identify it in the third trimester of pregnancy, the World Health Organization (WHO) says.
+There are no specific tests to determine if a baby will be born with microcephaly but ultrasound scans can identify it in the third trimester of pregnancy, the World Health Organisation (WHO) says.

 Thailand has said it is considering testing all pregnant women for Zika.